Mr-Kumar-Abhishek/aria/README.md

 a multi-in-single-out queue for common lisp

 ## about
-this miso queue is designed for Multi-In-Single-Out situation, the operation `de`(means dequeue) is not thread safe due to it should only be excuted in a single thread
+this miso queue is designed for Multi-In-Single-Out situation, the operation `de`(means dequeue) and `queue-empty-p` ars not thread safe due to it should only be excuted in a single thread

 ## provides
 - `(defstruct queue)`